axonivy-market/marketplace/marketplace-build/README.md

 # Get starts with Marketplace build

+### Create docker network
+For the marketplace-ui, marketplace-service, and marketplace MongoDB to be able to connect to each other.
+They must be in a same network.
+To create a docker network for the marketplace, please run:

+* ``docker network create marketplace-network``

 ### Set up MongoDB with authentication mode
 #### Init a admin user for MongoDb volume
 * Navigate to ``marketplace-build/config/mongodb`` and execute the ``docker-compose -f non-authen-docker-compose.yml up -d`` to start MongoDB with non-auth mode and create a root admin user.